DanielMaritim/Inheritance-in-JavaScript/README.md

 The 'super' keyword is used to call methods of the parent class It is used within a cinstructor function to call the parent constructor function

+Under the hood, your classes are being converted into Prototypal Inheritance models